eeghor/ethnicity_detector/README.md

-# ethnicity_detector
+# Ethnicity Detector
-Find the likeliest ethnicity by name
+Given someone's first and last names, figure out what is the likeliest ethnicity of this person.